 STAPFERHAUS – THE EUROPEAN MUSEUM OF THE YEAR 2020

-The main award for 2020 goes to a museum which asks difficult questions, explores big ideas, and fosters a culture of debate.
+The European Museum of the Year Award 2020 goes to a museum which asks difficult questions, explores big ideas, and fosters a culture of debate.
 They choose themes based not on a collection but on rigorous research about what is important to their community, themes which most museums would not dream of addressing.
 Through its innovative, creative, and future-oriented approach, it offers a model for the museum as laboratory for the art of living – as all museums should be.

 Founded in 1960, Stapferhaus, named for the visionary Swiss philosopher Philipp Albert Stapfer, asks difficult questions, explores big ideas, and fosters a culture of debate about the present with an eye to the future.
 For three decades Stapferhaus organised conferences and discussions in Lenzburg Castle.
 In the 1990s, it began mounting thematic exhibitions on contemporary issues for a wide audience.
 In October 2018, Stapferhaus finally moved to its permanent home in a new building at the Lenzburg railway station, bringing together in one place exhibitions, events, office spaces, and open areas.